ASHFORD DISTRICT

 **HISTORY**

 Chilham is a village nestled in the valley of the Great Stour River, a treasure trove of history.
-The landscape is adorned with timber-framed medieval and Jacobean cottages, the remnants of a castle, a 17th-century mansion, a long barrow, a water mill, and a venerable old church.
+The landscape features timber-framed medieval and Jacobean cottages.
+Remnants of a castle, a 17th-century mansion, a long barrow, a water mill, and a venerable old church complete the view.

-In the late 13th century, a mysterious tradition took root in Chilham with the establishment of the Heronry, which has been part of the village for over 700 years.
-Legend has it that the owners of Chilham Castle will face ill fortune if the herons do not return to nest on St. Valentine's Day.
+In the late 13th century, a mysterious tradition took root in Chilham with the establishment of the Heronry.
+This tradition has been part of the village for over 700 years.
+Legend says the owners of Chilham Castle will face ill fortune if the herons do not return to nest on St. Valentine’s Day.

-One of the two public houses in Chilham, The White Horse, has historical significance.
-The 'White Horse Inn,' a Grade II listed building since October 1952, was originally a thatched farmhouse dating back to around 1422, highlighting the village's enduring legacy.
+One of the two public houses in Chilham, The White Horse, is historically significant.
+The ‘White Horse Inn,’ a Grade II listed building since October 1952, was originally a thatched farmhouse dating back to around 1422, highlighting the village’s enduring legacy.

 Between 1656 and 1662, it served as the home of Reverend Sampson Hieron, the local vicar.
-He was evicted from Chilham due to his nonconformist beliefs, particularly after the Act of Uniformity of 1662 mandated that churchmen adhere strictly to the rites and ceremonies outlined in the 'Book of Common Prayer.'
-Ministers who refused to comply by St. Bartholomew's Day (August 24), 1662, faced removal from the Church of England.
-This date became known as 'Black Bartholomew's Day' among dissenters.
+He was evicted from Chilham due to his nonconformist beliefs.
+The Act of Uniformity of 1662 required churchmen to follow the rites and ceremonies in the ‘Book of Common Prayer.’
+Ministers who refused to comply by St. Bartholomew’s Day (August 24), 1662, faced removal from the Church of England.
+Among dissenters, this date became known as ‘Black Bartholomew’s Day.’

-Following his eviction, Reverend Hieron moved to Mystole in the adjoining parish of Chartham and was buried at Chilham Parish Church in 1677.
-Previous church vicars utilized the Inn for festivals, weddings, and funerals.
+Following his eviction, Reverend Hieron moved to Mystole in the adjoining parish of Chartham, where he was buried at Chilham Parish Church in 1677.
+Previous vicars of the church used the Inn for festivals, weddings, and funerals.

 The Inn was renovated and extended in the 18th century.
-During alterations in 1956, an inglenook fireplace that had been bricked up since 1740 was uncovered.
-Additionally, two skeletons were discovered buried two feet beneath the kitchen area.
-Forensic evidence suggests they may belong to soldiers killed at the Battle of Chilham in 1381, part of Wat Tyler's revolutionary army, or the much older remains of men buried from a pre-Christian era.
-The skeletons were given a Christian burial in the churchyard of St. Mary's, Chilham, following a coroner's inquest that determined they were ancient bones and not the result of a crime.
+During alterations in 1956, workers uncovered an inglenook fireplace that had been bricked up since 1740.
+Two skeletons were also found buried two feet beneath the kitchen area.
+Forensic evidence suggests they may be soldiers killed at the Battle of Chilham in 1381, part of Wat Tyler’s revolutionary army, or men from a pre-Christian era.
+The skeletons were given a Christian burial in the churchyard of St. Mary’s, Chilham.
+A coroner’s inquest determined they were ancient bones and not the result of a crime.

 **PARANORMAL ACTIVITY**

 Witnesses have seen two ghostly men dressed in tattered uniforms, likely the long-dead soldiers.
-Their appearances are often accompanied by the sounds of creaking leather, which may suggest they were hanged.
+Their appearances are often accompanied by the sounds of creaking leather.
+This may suggest they were hanged.

 During a paranormal investigation conducted by Ghost Connections UK in May 2005, some participants reported hearing what they thought was the sound of a harmonica and music being played.
-The atmosphere changed dramatically, with some feeling anxious or uncomfortable while others felt calm and relaxed.
-Investigators reported being touched on the head, experiencing sensations similar to spiderwebs on their faces, and hearing noises and footsteps, although no solid evidence was found.
+Noticeably, the atmosphere changed for many; some felt anxious or uncomfortable, while others experienced calmness and relaxation.
+Investigators noted the sensation of being touched on the head and described feeling like spiderwebs were on their faces.
+In addition to these subjective experiences, they reported hearing unidentified noises and footsteps.
+However, despite these personal accounts, no solid evidence was captured to substantiate these sensations.

 2. WOOLPACK INN